UnifierHQ/nextcord-ui-actionrow/README.md

   only reimplemented the functionality that was necessary for us to port Unifier to Nextcord.
 - Although **theoretically** this should work when making a View as a class, we have not tested this, so proceed with caution.
+Also, auto_defer has been set to False by default, but you may always override this.